-- Respect the library - Respect and care for library books and materials - Respect library staff - Check out 1 book at a time with parent and library permission - Return library book prior to checking out another one - Reimburse the school library for any lost\ or damaged library books prior to checking out another book at a flat rate of \$5 paperbacks and \$10 hardcover books to cover replacement and cataloging. \Library books will be considered "lost" if they are not returned within one month of check out.
+- Respect the library - Respect and care for library books and materials - Respect library staff - Check out 1 book at a time with parent and library permission - Return library book prior to checking out another one - Reimburse the school library for any lost or damaged library books prior to checking out another book at a flat rate of \$5 paperbacks and \$10 hardcover books to cover replacement and cataloging.
+Library books will be considered "lost" if they are not returned within one month of check out.

-Note: San Tan Learning Center strives to provide age-appropriate reading materials in our library.
+Note: San Tan Charter School strives to provide age-appropriate reading materials in our library.
 However, we do not have the means to view all material.
 If you find material that you have concerns about, please see the librarian so the item may be reviewed.

-Student Library Policy and Usage Agreement I \\\\\\\, promise to abide by the rules of our school library; take good care of the books I use in the library and take home, and return the books on time.
-Student Name or Signature: \\\\\ Grade Level: \\\\\ Teacher: \\\\\ Please allow my child to borrow books from the school library.
-We agree to follow the library policy and usage rules, to respect and care for all library books, and to reimburse the library for any lost or damaged books.
-Parent Signature: \\\\\\Parent Name (printed)\\\\\ Email Address: Home Address: home or cell Phone Number: I prefer Library communications by: phone other email
+Student Library Policy and Usage Agreement

+, promise to abide by the rules of our school library; take use in the library and take home, and return the books on time.
+Student Name or Signatur re: Grade Level: Teacher: • orrow books from the school library.
+We agree to follow the library policy and care for all library books, and to reimburse the library for any lost or Email Address: Parent Name (printed) Phone Number: I prefer Library communic home or cell

-\ALL INFORMATION IS REQUIRED.
-IF AREAS ARE LEFT BLANK, FORM WILL BE RETURNED\
+ALL INFORMATION IS REQUIRED.
+IF AREAS ARE LEFT BLANK, FORM WILL BE RETURNED

-San Tan Learning Center School Nutrition Policy (Approved May 2011)
+San Tan Charter School School Nutrition Policy (Approved May 2011)